Graham Chidgey

-Chidgey made his first-class debut for the Free Foresters against Cambridge University in 1962 at Fenner's, scoring a century with a score of 113 in the Free Foresters' second innings.
+Chidgey played club cricket, representing the Club Cricket Conference against the touring Indian team in 1959, and playing several matches for Surrey Second XI between 1955 and 1963.
+He made his first-class debut for the Free Foresters against Cambridge University in 1962 at Fenner's, scoring a century with a score of 113 in the Free Foresters' second innings.
 He made a further first-class appearance for the team in that season against Oxford University at the University Parks, while two years later he made a third and final first-class appearance for the Free Foresters against Oxford University.
-In his three first-class appearances, Chidgey scored 164 runs at an average of 27.33.
-He also played second XI cricket for Surrey.